DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/00 Getting Started with Scheduler/00 Getting Started with Scheduler.md

-**Scheduler** is a UI component that displays appointments and allows users to manage them.
+**Scheduler** component emulates the user interface of Calendar applications on Windows or Mac OS.

-This tutorial shows how to configure basic **Scheduler** features.
-As a result, you will get the following UI component:
+This tutorial shows you the basics of **Scheduler** configuration.
+The preview below shows the expected result:

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_2/GettingStartedWith/Scheduler/index.html, /Content/Applications/20_2/GettingStartedWith/Scheduler/index.js, /Content/Applications/20_2/GettingStartedWith/Scheduler/index.css"></div>

-Refer to the subtopics for details on each configuration step.
-You can also get the full code below from the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-scheduler/" target="_blank">getting-started-with-scheduler</a>.
+This article breaks the setup procedure into a series of configuration steps.
+We recommend that you follow the sequence, although you can also jump over a few steps and revisit them later.
+You can also download the complete code from the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-scheduler/" target="_blank">getting-started-with-scheduler</a>.